Jenziner/JEDO/infrastructure/test/ager/README.md

 ## Steps

 1. Extract the archive.
+2. Register Ager identities:
-2. Copy `cp config/ager.yaml config/<myAgerName>.yaml`.
+  1. Copy `cp config/ager-certs.yaml config/<myAgerName>-certs.yaml`.
-2. Adjust IPs/ports in `config/<myAgerName>.yaml` to match your environment.
+  2. Adjust names/secrets in `config/<myAgerName>-certs.yaml` to match your environment.
+  3. Copy `tls-ca-cert.pem`to your config directory (you get this from regnum: ./ca/cert.pem).
-3. to generate crypto material, send `config/<myAgerName>.yaml` to your Regnum within an encrypted tar.
+  4. to generate crypto material, send `config/<myAgerName>.yaml` to your Regnum within an encrypted tar.
-4. Install your MSP-CA.
+2. Install your MSP-CA.
+  1. Copy `cp config/ager-infra.yaml config/<myAgerName>-infra.yaml`.
+  2. Run `./scripts/ager-start-ca.sh <myAgerName>-certs.yaml <myAgerName>-infra.yaml` (optionally with `--debug`).
-5. Install your Orderers.
+3. Install your Orderers.
-6. Install your Peers.
+4. Install your Peers.
-7. Install your Servicecs.
+5. Install your Servicecs.
-8. Install your Gateway.
+6. Install your Gateway.
-9. Join the channels.
+7. Join the channels.

 Your Ager is now ready to participate.